proycon/contemplativecoding/content/2014-03-31-colibri-core.rst

 * **Successor relations** - Patterns that follow eachother are in a left-of/right-of relation.
 * **Instantiation relations** - There is a relation between skipgrams and patterns that instantiate them: ``to be {*1*} not {*1*} be`` is instantiated by ``to {*1*} or``.

-A web-based tool is available that allows these relations to be visualised and navigated interactively:
+A web-based tool is available that allows these relations to be visualised and navigated interactively.

 Manipulating models
 -----------